 Many blogging professionals agree that keeping old, out-of-date blog posts reduces your blog’s overall SEO (search engine optimisation) rating.
 Even if you regularly publish new blog posts, your blog will suffer if you have old, out-of-date information.
 Your new blog posts will also receive a lower ranking.

 SEOs dislike out-of-date information and will redirect readers to sites with up-to-date information.
 This is one of the reasons that I recommend every blogger updates their ‘About Me‘ page at least once every six to nine months, especially if it includes pingbacks and links.

 Old, out-of-date, and irrelevant blog posts and pages (including your out-of-date ‘about me’ page) serve no purpose on your blog or your reading audience.

 I have a clearout of old blog posts at least once a year, usually in December, when I find the blogging world a lot less busy.

 Do this first before deleting any blog posts

-Before deleting any old blog posts, there are a few things to consider.
+Before deleting any old blog posts, consider a few things.
 I’ll cover these in my answers to Michelle’s other question: Should bloggers update old blog posts or rewrite them and delete the older post?

 If a post is still relevant, useful and contains evergreen content, I’d recommend that you update it.
 More so if it includes valid pingbacks to other live posts on your blog or to other blogs and websites.

-Don’t forget to also check if the post has any incoming pingbacks from other blogs that are still valid (you’ll find these in the comments section of the post).
+Don’t forget to check if the post has any incoming pingbacks from other blogs that are still valid (you’ll find these in the post’s comments section).

 I recently deleted a pingback from a blogger who had deleted the post that included a pingback to one of my posts.
 SEOs dislike broken links.
-They don’t look good on your blog, and if your blog contains too many broken links, readers will probably not come back.
+They don’t look good on your blog, and if it contains too many broken links, readers will probably not return.